The Risk of Identity Theft From Your Home Mailbox

 In fact, your mailbox is the riskiest non-technological point for identity theft, according to a study released in October 2007 by Heith Copes and Lynne Vieratis.
 The study, an assessment of closed U.S. Secret Service cases between 2000 and 2006 which had components of identity theft and identity fraud, showed the top two methods of non-technological identity theft were re-routing of mail and mail theft.
 In other words, your mailbox is a serious threat to your identity.

-Where'd My Mail Go?
+Where Did My Mail Go?

 Identity thieves collect addresses.
 They may drive by your residence, go through the phone book, or collect trash that contains your address.
 Then requesting a change of address takes just a matter of minutes.

 Most post offices make the change of address cards available in easy-access displays in customer service areas.
-And the electronic change of address can be found on the U.S. Postal Service Website.
+And the electronic change of address can be found on the U.S. Postal Service website.
 With the electronic method, however, there is a verification procedure required.

 The verification process is simple enough, but also tends to make criminals use other methods to change your address.
 When using the online form, a valid credit card with a billing address that matches the old address must be used for verification.
 Not a problem if the thief already has access to your credit card account numbers, but otherwise it presents a bit of an obstacle.

-Watch Your Mailbox
+Watch Your Mailbox and Delivery Schedule

 The two crimes—fraudulently changing addresses and stealing mail—look different from the victim’s point of view.
 But if you’re paying attention to your mail delivery, both should be easy to spot.